drmankin/cnvs/docs/quizzes.md

 Refresh your quiz and check the description box - you should find your shiny new description there.

 This function assumes that you've been sensible and added most of the settings for your quiz when you created it, so you'd mainly use the update function to change things that you would need to change later anyway (like publishing it or changing the access code).
-So, when developing your workflow, consider deciding what quiz settings you want ahead of time, and implementing them at the create stage wherever possible!
+So, when developing your workflow, decide what quiz settings you want ahead of time, and implement them at the create stage wherever possible!

 ## Creating Multiple Quizzes